ashley-evans/how-many-buzzwords/README.md

 ### Cloudformation Template Validation

-Run the following command to validate the stack template definition:
+Run the following command to validate all template definitions within the project:

 ```shell
 xargs -n1 -r0a <(find ! -path "*/.aws-sam/*" -name *-template.yml -print0) cfn-lint
 ```

-### Crawl/Find Buzzwords
+### Programatically starting a crawl

 The `test-crawl.sh` script can be used to trigger a crawl without running the UI: